- Wine tasting

 Day 5 Ay (Epernay) to Vaudemanges

-Travel by coach to Ay where you’ll board your barge to spend the day on the water.
-Cruise through Mareuil-sur-Ay and Tours-sur-Marne before making a lunchtime stop at Condé-sur-Marne.
+Travel by coach to Ay where you’ll board your cruiser to spend the day on the water.
+Journey through Mareuil-sur-Ay and Tours-sur-Marne before making a lunchtime stop at Condé-sur-Marne.

 Continue your cruise, ascending through eight locks with the opportunity to stroll the towpaths between some of them, before arriving at the summit pound at Vaudemanges.
-Return to your hotel for dinner, having cruised 19 kilometres.
+Return to your hotel for dinner, having cruised 12 miles.

 Day 6 Vaudemanges to Reims

 Perhaps enjoy a stroll along the towpath as your barge passes through three locks within pleasant parklands.
 Return to your hotel for the final dinner of your holiday.
-Today’s cruise covers 28 kilometres.
+Today’s cruise covers 17 miles.

 Accommodation contact detailsIn case you need to leave contact details with a friend or relative…